-"It's a hustle and a lot like being a stage mom," says professional dog trainer, Babette Haggerty, whose father Captain Haggerty wrote the book How To Get Your Pet Into Show Business.
+"It's a hustle, and a lot like being a stage mom," she said.
 "Not every dog is going to become Lassie.
 [So] the payoff is just to have fun with your pet."
-Want to get your pet a modeling or showbiz gig?
-Here are five tips for the aspiring pet Momager.

 Don't spend a fortune on professional photos.
 Simply snap a few well-lit and clear shots of your dog or cat that capture his or her personality, and have them printed in a 10- by 8-inch format.